History of Baptist World Mission

 Prior to the existence of these groups (which were organizationally separate from one another),

 another body, made up of individual members, had been active.
 It was originally called the Fundamental Baptist Fellowship, whose principal reason for existence was to protest and combat the modernism within the Northern Baptist Convention.
 This body changed its name to the Conservative Baptist Fellowship (CBF) and, along with the other entities mentioned, became a part of what was known as the Conservative Baptist movement.

 THE GROWING CONFLICT

 It was not long before the movement began to show signs of strain.
 There actually existed within the Conservative Baptist framework two distinct groups.
-One group was more openly fundamental in their stance and more militant in their defense of the faith.
-This group became known as the "hard core."
+One group was more openly fundamental in its stance and more militant in its defense of the faith.
+This group became known as the “hard core.”
 The Conservative Baptist Fellowship formed the nucleus of this group.
-On the other side stood a group that had embraced the philosophy known as the "new evangelicalism."
-It was a compromise position which was gaining increasing acceptance in the 1950s.
-Those espousing this position became known as the "soft policy" group.
-The leadership of the two mission agencies were aligned with this body.
+On the other side stood a group that had embraced the philosophy known as the “New Evangelicalism.”
+It was a compromise position which gained increasing acceptance in the 1950s.
+Those espousing this position became known as the “soft policy” group.
+The leadership of the two mission agencies was aligned with this body.